1953 Show trial of the Kraków Curia: Splinter trials

 A wave of propaganda spin-offs called the "splinter trials" was launched against the people associated with the Rada Polityczna (Political Council) in Western Europe, composed of members of the National Party active during World War II.
 All captives were accused of espionage, and sentenced to long prison terms.
-Fr.
-Józef Fudali who corresponded with former NOW partisan Jan Szponder, was sentenced by the court to 13 years in prison on 13 May 1953.
+Father Józef Fudali, who corresponded with former NOW partisan Jan Szponder, was sentenced by the court to 13 years in prison on 13 May 1953.
 He died two years later in unexplained circumstances during his detention, probably on 30 January 1955.
 Helena Budziaszek received 15 years in prison; Adam Kowalik was sentenced to 10 years, while his wife Stanisława (sister of Jan Szponder) received 5 years; Irena Haber was given 12 years.
 Piotr Kamieniarz received 15 years and his sons Andrzej and Józef received 12 years.
 Władysław Meus was given 12 years; Mieczysław Steczko got 15 years; and Tadeusz Mirota 12 years.
 All trials were highly publicised, with daily radio broadcasts, and articles in national newspapers by prominent writers, such as the full-page attack in support of the verdict, by Mrożek, comparing death-row priests to the degenerate SS-men and Ku Klux Klan.
 Due to wartime annihilation of Warsaw, a large number of Polish writers resided in Kraków in those years.

 Polish Writers' Union resolution

 The Polish Writers' Union gathering of 8 February 1953, in Kraków, produced a damning statement regarding the Trial of the Curia.
 The Resolution was signed by 53 members, some of whom went on to become leading figures in Polish literary circles, bestowed with medals and awards.

-The Kraków trial, on the one hand, was the culmination of the Stalinist anti-ecclesiastical offensive; on the other hand, it was also the highest point in an attack led by MBP against the Polish emigration circles.
-In December 1952, two major operations were concluded by the security forces: one against the remnants of the anti-communist underground, and the other, against its own political opponents.
+The Kraków trial was the culmination of the Stalinist anti-ecclesiastical offensive; on the other hand, it was also the highest point in an attack led by MBP against the Polish emigration circles.
+In December 1952, two major operations were concluded by the security forces: one against the remnants of the anti-Communist underground ("cursed soldiers"), and the other, against its own political opponents.